msoeken/cirkit/README.md

 ## Executing CirKit Programs

 Executables can be found in the directory `build/programs`.
-From the build directory call e.g. `programs/cirkit`
+Check the [Wiki](http://github.com/msoeken/cirkit/wiki) for more details.

 ## Build CirKit Addons